 Home Birthday Party Ideas

-- Science Themed Parties- There are a few performers you can get.
+- Science-Themed Parties- There are a few performers you can get.
 One great choice is Mad Science–they have several performers that can come to your child’s party.
-I’ve seen Damu perform, he’s was fantastic.
+I’ve seen Damu perform; he was fantastic.
 Request him if he’s available.
 I have also seen several shows by Eric Energy.
-Eric did a pretty good job with “science-tainment”–he gets the kid’s involved in several science experiments that they are sure to love…a great party favor to go with this would a 10-pack of safety goggles.
+Eric did a pretty good job with “science-tainment”–he gets the kids involved in several science experiments that they are sure to love…a great party favor to go with this would be a 10-pack of safety goggles.

-- You might also try doing a science party yourself if you’re ambitious–see Bird’s Party blog’s Mad Scientist Party how-to.
-If you like animals, you could have Reptile Wonders/Nature Center On The Go bring all sorts of interesting animals to your home.
-Reptile wonders has huge turtles, a Burmese python, bearded dragon and various skinks for your party guests to see and handle.
+- You might also try doing a science party if you’re ambitious–see Bird’s Party blog’s Mad Scientist Party how-to.
+If you like animals, you could have Reptile Wonders/Nature Center On The Go bring all sorts of exciting animals to your home.
+Reptile Wonders has huge turtles, a Burmese python, a bearded dragon, and various skinks for your party guests to see and handle.

 - Have an art-themed party.
 A colleague and friend of mine bought canvases and paints for the party attendees.
 She put nails in her fence and attached the canvases so each child would have an easel.